Brave2003/Try-in-Splat-SLAM/README.md

 </p>

 <p align="center">
-<strong>Splat-SLAM</strong> produces more accurate dense geometry and rendering results compared to existing methods.
-This is thanks to our <strong> deformable 3DGS representation </strong> and <strong>DSPO layer</strong> for camera pose and depth estimation. <sup>1</sup>Zhang et al. 2024. <sup>2</sup>Matsuki et al. 2023.
+<strong>MonoDy</strong>  Monocular Gaussian Splatting SLAM in Dynamic Scenes.
 </p>

 <p align="center">
     <img src="./media/framework.jpg" alt="framework" width="100%">
 </p>
 <p align="center">
-<strong>Splat-SLAM Architecture</strong>.
+<strong>MonoDy Architecture</strong>.
 We use a keyframe based frame to frame tracker based on dense optical flow connected to a pose graph for global consistency.
 For dense mapping, we resort to a 3DGS representation, suitable for extracting both dense geometry and rendering from.
 </p>

 <!-- TABLE OF CONTENTS -->